01 of 07

 Over the course of the time that Frank Lloyd Wright spent in Arizona, he designed and built many projects, including some in the Phoenix area.
 They include the inspiring Grady Gammage Memorial Auditorium -- now referred to as A.S.U.
 Gammage -- on the campus of Arizona State University.
 The building was completed posthumously.

-Frank Lloyd Wright/Taliesin West...
-Factoid: Frank Lloyd Wright designed many homes and buildings in Arizona, but most of them were never built.Continue to 4 of 7 below.
+Frank Lloyd Wright... designed many homes and buildings in Arizona, but most of them were never built.Continue to 4 of 7 below.

 04 of 07

 - Panorama Tour: 1 hour.
-Visit the Cabaret Theater, Music Pavilion, Kiva, Frank Lloyd Wright’s private office, outdoor spaces terraces, gardens and walkways.
+Visit the Cabaret Theater, Music Pavilion, Kiva, Wright’s private office, outdoor spaces, terraces, gardens, and walkways.
 Year-round.

 - The Insights Tour: 90 minutes.
 Same as the Panorama Tour, plus Frank Lloyd Wright's living quarters.
 Year-round.

 - Behind-the-Scenes: 3 hours.
 In-depth look at Taliesin West.
-It is the Insights Tour, but with the opportunity to talk to Wright associates.
+It's the Insights Tour but with the opportunity to talk to Wright associates.
 Architecture enthusiasts especially enjoy this tour.
-Year round.
+Year-round.

-- Desert Walk: 90... minutes.
-Guided desert nature walk at Taliesin West with in-depth description about native materials found on the site and used by Wright.
+- Desert Walk: 90 minutes.
+Guided desert nature walk at Taliesin West with... in-depth description of native materials found on the site and used by Wright.
 November through April only.

 - Desert/Insights Tour: A combination tour offered November through April.

 - Night Lights in the Desert: 2 hours.
-Includes everything on the Insights Tour, but seen with a different perspective in the twilight.
+Includes everything on the Insights Tour but seen through the different perspective of twilight.
 Light refreshments.
 February, March, April, May, October, November.
-In December the Night Lights Tour goes festive for the holidays, with music and light holiday refreshments.
+In December, the Night Lights Tour goes festive for the holidays, with music and light holiday refreshments.

-Frank Lloyd Wright/Taliesin West Factoid: Taliesin West sits on 640 acres.
-It has more than 150,000 visitors every year.Continue to 5 of 7 below.
+Taliesin West sits on 640 acres and has more than 150,000 visitors every year.Continue to 5 of 7 below.

 05 of 07

-From time to time special events -- workshops, concerts and exhibitions -- will be hosted by Taliesin West.
-"The primary objective of The Frank Lloyd Wright Foundation’s Arts & Culture Program is to offer the public various performances, exhibitions, and workshops in the area of arts and culture.
+From time to time, special events will be hosted by Taliesin West as "The primary objective of The Frank Lloyd Wright Foundation’s Arts & Culture Program is to offer the public various performances, exhibitions, and workshops in the area of arts and culture.
 The program serves to heighten public awareness of Taliesin as a National Historic Landmark and draws attention to the historical intersection of architecture, arts, and agriculture unique to the Taliesin campus."

-Arrangements for corporate functions may be made.
-Taliesin West does not rent facilities for... political or activist events, or for religious ceremonies.
-While they used to, I am advised (2014) that Taliesin West no longer is available for weddings/receptions.
+Arrangements for corporate functions may be made, but Taliesin West does not rent facilities for political or activist events or for... religious ceremonies.

 06 of 07

-Here are some things you should know before you take a tour at Taliesin West.
+Here are some things you should know before you take a tour:

-- People are not permitted to wander on their own around Frank Lloyd Wright's Taliesin West property.
-You must enroll in a guided tour to experience it.
+- People are not permitted to wander on their own.
+You must enroll in a guided tour.

-- You can sign up for a tour in the gift shop, but advance reservations are accepted and are recommended.
+- You can sign up for a tour in the gift shop, but advance reservations are recommended.

 - Several of the tours take place all year long, including during the summer months.
 The tours vary as to how much outdoor activity there is, but it is advisable to carry a bottle of water with you no matter which tour you decide to take and no matter what time of year.
 There are no refreshment stops during the tours.

-- I don't recommend the tours for young children.
-There are no activities for them.
+- We don't recommend the tours for young children; there are no activities for them.

-Frank Lloyd Wright/Taliesin West Factoid: Taliesin West was designated a...
-National Historic Landmark in 1982.Continue to 7 of 7 below.
+Taliesin West was designated a National Historic Landmark in 1982.Continue to 7 of 7 below.

 07 of 07

-Taliesin West is the Arizona home of the Frank Lloyd Wright Foundation. it is located in Scottsdale, which is east of Phoenix, AZ.
-Tours of the Frank Lloyd Wright winter home, office, and the School of Architecture are offered at Taliesin West.
+Taliesin West is the Arizona home of the Frank Lloyd Wright Foundation.
+Its city of residence, Scotsdale, is located is east of Phoenix, Arizona.
 The entrance to Taliesin West is located at the intersection of Cactus Road and Frank Lloyd Wright Boulevard (the equivalent of 114th Street) in northeast Scottsdale.

 12621 N. Frank Lloyd Wright Blvd.